techiescamp/kubernetes-prometheus/README.md

 ## 🚀 CKA, CKAD, CKS or KCNA Voucher Codes/Updates

-If you are preparing for CKA, CKAD, CKS or KCNA exam, save $100 today using code **SYSADMINDAY100** at https://kube.promo/k8s.
+If you are preparing for CKA, CKAD, CKS or KCNA exam, **get $60 discount** today using code **DCUBEOFFER** at https://kube.promo/latest.
 It is a limited time offer.
-Also certification prices will be increased to $395 from August 1st.
-So make use of this offer

 ## ✍️ Other Manifest repos